JasonMathewsUC/Hacker-Rank-SQL-Challenges/README.md

   3. Scalene: It's a triangle with  sides of differing lengths.
   4. Not A Triangle: The given values of A, B, and C don't form a triangle.

+### Question 20: The PADS
+Generate the following two result sets:
+1.)
+Query an alphabetically ordered list of all names in OCCUPATIONS, immediately followed by the first letter of each profession as a parenthetical (i.e.: enclosed in parentheses).
+For example: AnActorName(A), ADoctorName(D), AProfessorName(P), and ASingerName(S).
+2.)
+Query the number of ocurrences of each occupation in OCCUPATIONS.
+Sort the occurrences in ascending order, and output them in the following format: